IA-TIGRIS: An Incremental and Adaptive Sampling-Based Planner for Online Informative Path Planning: Related Works

-Recent studies have explored learning-based and optimization-based approaches for enabling long-horizon informative path planning.
+Recent studies have explored learning-based and optimization-based approaches for enabling long-horizon IPP.
 Learning-based methods leverage offline-trained neural networks or policies to guide online decision-making.
-Specifically, \cite{Rückin2022adaptive} enhance online tree search by utilizing a network trained offline to efficiently sample informative robot actions. \cite{Choi2021adaptive} develop a learning-based controller that dynamically switches among multiple classical local search strategies to enhance robustness in various scenarios. \cite{cao2023catnipp} presents CAtNIPP, an attention-based network trained to select subsequent robot states within a predefined sensing graph, while \cite{Vashisth2024deep} extend this concept to dynamically select actions within an online-generated sensing graph.
+Specifically, \cite{Rückin2022adaptive} enhanced online tree search by utilizing a network trained offline to efficiently sample informative robot actions. \cite{Choi2021adaptive} developed a learning-based controller that dynamically switches among multiple classical local search strategies to enhance robustness in various scenarios. \cite{cao2023catnipp} presented a context-aware attention-based network for informative path planning (CAtNIPP), which is trained to select subsequent robot states within a predefined sensing graph, while \cite{Vashisth2024deep} extended this concept to dynamically select actions within an online-generated sensing graph.
 Optimization-based approaches explicitly model the information gain as an optimization objective and utilize numerical optimization techniques for planning.
-Examples include mixed-integer programming \cite{Dutta2025informative}, Monte Carlo Tree Search (MCTS) \cite{Ott2023sequential}, and dynamic programming \cite{OTT2024104814}.
+Examples include mixed-integer programming \cite{Dutta2025informative}, Monte Carlo tree search (MCTS) \cite{Ott2023sequential}, and dynamic programming \cite{OTT2024104814}.
 Notably, the dynamic programming approach in \cite{OTT2024104814} achieves efficiency through approximation strategies, such as assuming the robot teleports directly to future positions and calculating information gain based solely on current map entropy.
-However, most existing methods assume simplified point-based sensor models, significantly differing from realistic scenarios where sensor footprints are non-trivial, application-specific, and governed by practical sensor parameters.
+However, most existing methods assume simplified point-based sensor models, significantly differing from realistic scenarios where sensor footprints are nontrivial, application-specific, and governed by practical sensor parameters.
 Moreover, these approaches generally overlook the robot's heading and kinematic constraints, which substantially influence real-world planning outcomes.